canton7/s3-tar-backup/README.md

 `always_full` is an optional key which have have the value `True` or `False`.
 This is used to say that incremental backups should never be used.

+`gpg_key` is an optional GPG Key ID to use to encrypt backups.
+This key must exist in your keyring.
+By default, no key is used and backups are not encrypted.

 `source` contains the folders to be backed up.

 `exclude` lines specify files/dirs to exclude from the backup.